Angur0/Wendell-s-Autohotkeysetup/README.md

 ## 🔄 Recent Updates

+- ✅ **Reorganized folder structure** - Separated key functions and auxiliary scripts
+  - Created `KeyFunction/` folder for all row handlers
+  - Created `AuxFunction/` folder for utility scripts
+  - Updated all #include paths to reflect new structure
 - ✅ Modular row-based architecture
 - ✅ F-key toggle controls for each row
 - ✅ Auto-setup for compiled .exe